 A cutting or charcuterie board starts two years out—two years out!
 The pieces of wood that become Andy’s boards ideally come from large, urban logs.
 These logs are quarter sawn, which allows them to be more dimensionally stable than “plain sawn” logs.
 After being cut, the boards air dry for one year—the general rule of thumb is one year of drying time for each inch the board is thick.
 Once your 1”-thick boards have air dried for a year, they’re cut, flattened on the jointer, and then they sit for a week.
 Andy repeats this process several times, to get the boards as dimensionally stable as possible.

-Andy uses white oak for his cutting boards, and for good reason.
+Andy uses white oak for his cutting and serving boards, and for good reason.
 White oak has historically been used by boat builders, because a silicon compound in the wood called tyloses plugs the wood’s pores and keeps it watertight.
 White oak is highly resistant to rot and decay and is antimicrobial.
 If you’ve seen Andy’s boards in our stores or online, you may have noticed some are lighter wood, while others are very dark brown.
 They’re all white oak, but the darker boards have been ebonized.
 Ebonizing refers not to a stain applied but to a chemical process that occurs within the wood.
 White oak has a high tannic acid content, so when a catalyst is applied, the tannic acid reacts and changes color.